 Pioneer of India’s intellectual property movement, CSIR today is strengthening its patent portfolio to carve out global niches for the country in select technology domains.
 CSIR filed about 225 Indian patents and 250 foreign patents per year during 2015-20.
 CSIR has a patent portfolio of 1,132 unique patents in force, out of which 140 patents have been commercialized.
 CSIR also has 2,587 in force patents granted abroad in multiple countries.
 Amongst its peers in publicly funded research organizations globally, CSIR is a leader in filing and securing patents worldwide.

 CSIR has pursued cutting edge science and advanced knowledge frontiers.
 In 2019, CSIR published 5009 papers in SCI Journals with an average impact factor per paper of 3.714.

 CSIR has operationalized desired mechanisms to boost entrepreneurship, which could lead to enhanced creation and commercialization of radical and disruptive innovations, underpinning the development of new economic sectors.

 CSIR has put in place CSIR@80: Vision & Strategy 2022 – New CSIR for New India.
-CSIR’s mission is “to build a new CSIR for a new India” and CSIR’s vision is to “Pursue science which strives for global impact, the technology that enables innovation-driven industry and nurtures trans-disciplinary leadership thereby catalyzing inclusive economic development for the people of India”.
+CSIR’s mission is “to build a new CSIR for a new India”, and CSIR’s vision is to “Pursue science which strives for global impact, the technology that enables innovation-driven industry and nurtures trans-disciplinary leadership thereby catalyzing inclusive economic development for the people of India”.

-CSIR is ranked at 84th among 4851 institutions worldwide and is the only Indian organization among the top 100 global institutions, according to the Scimago Institutions Ranking World Report 2014.
-CSIR holds the 17th rank in Asia and leads the country at the first position.About CSIR - Archive
+CSIR is ranked 37th among 1587 government institutions worldwide and is the only Indian organization among the top 100 global government institutions, according to the Scimago Institutions Ranking World Report 2021.
+CSIR holds the 7th rank in Asia and leads the country at the first position.About CSIR - Archive